 Resetting your iPhone’s network settings will restore all of its Cellular, Wi-Fi, Bluetooth, and VPN settings to factory defaults.
 By restoring these settings to factory defaults, we may be able to fix a software problem by completely erasing it from your iPhone.

-To reset network settings on your iPhone, go to Settings -> General -> Reset and tap Reset Network Settings.
+To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings when the confirmation alert appears on the display.
 Your iPhone will reset and turn back on once it’s finished.

 DFU Restore Your iPhone